 How to detect and avoid scams

-If anyone is contacting you and asking for personal information, financial information, or requesting a payment.
-You can be almost certain it’s a scam if they are threating you with some dire consequence, like being arrested.
+If anyone is contacting you and asking for personal information, financial information, or requesting a payment, you can be almost certain it’s a scam.
+This is particularly true if they are threaening you with some dire consequence, like being arrested.